chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

     People who have worked with Git or other modern version control systems like Mercurial, Darcs, Pijul, Bazaar, etc., and have at least a basic idea of how they work.

 summary: >
   Jujutsu (`jj`) is a new version control system from a software developer at Google.
-It seems promising, so I am giving it a try on a few personal projects.
+I have been using it full time for 6 months.
+Here’s why you should switch, too.

 thanks: >
   [Waleed Khan (@arxanas)](https://github.com/arxanas), [Joy Reynolds (@joyously)](https://github.com/joyously), and [Isabella Basso (@isinyaaa)](https://github.com/isinyaaa) all took time to read and comment on earlier drafts of this mammoth essay, and it is substantially better for their feedback!